Drillers' top prospect Diego Cartaya navigating future through catcher-heavy Dodgers organization

 Diego Cartaya remembers his first day in Tulsa all too well when the Drillers arrived from spring training in early April.

-The afternoon ambiance of ONEOK Field with the glare of the downtown area in its background caught his eye the moment he stepped foot in the ballpark.
-However, Cartaya will be the first to admit, the ballpark’s nighttime ambiance also is superb.
+The ambiance of ONEOK Field with the glare of downtown in the background caught his eye immediately as did the the enthusiasm of the Tulsa Drillers fans.

-The vibe and enthusiasm from the Tulsa Drillers fan base — one that is renowned for its baseball-hungry mentality around the MiLB — were practically nonpareil in regard to Cartaya’s past stops.

-But most importantly, there was the feeling of a jump in classification within the Los Angeles Dodgers farm system — a marquee brand in Major League Baseball.
-That, according to Cartaya, outweighed all emotions in the moment for the 21-year-old catcher.
+But most importantly, there was the gravity from moving up to Double-AA Tulsa from Single A ball in California.
+That, according to Cartaya, outweighed all emotions for the 21-year-old catcher.

+He was also aware that players like Corey Seager, Cody Bellinger, Nolan Arenado, Julio Urias and Charlie Blackmon played with the Drillers.

 People are also reading…

-Not even the fact that the likes of Corey Seager, Cody Bellinger, Nolan Arenado, Julio Urias and Charlie Blackmon once called those same confines home, amounted to that feeling.

-At the same time, Cartaya understands the surplus of paramount expectations that come with playing for such a marquee franchise.
+At the same time, Cartaya understands the expectations that come with playing for a marquee franchise.

-Cartaya, currently rated as the Dodgers’ No. 3 overall prospect according to MLB.com, has spent the majority of this year as well as the previous two seasons — as the organization’s top prospect; that was, until offensive struggles with the Double-A Drillers reduced slightly his profile prestige.
+Cartaya, currently rated as the Dodgers’ No. 3 overall prospect according to MLB.com, has spent the majority of this year, as well as the previous two seasons, as the organization’s top prospect.
+That was until offensive struggles with the Double-A Drillers slightly reduced his profile.

 So, how does a young ballplayer, such as Cartaya, handle such immense pressure which — to some extent — is tethered to the most outrageous of expectations?